-- 1.1 This is the behaviour and discipline policy of Buxlow Preparatory School - 1.2 The aims of this policy are as follows: - 1.2.1 to promote good behaviour amongst pupils; - 1.2.2 to actively promote and safeguard the welfare of pupils at the school; - 1.2.3 to ensure, so far as possible, that every pupil in the school is able to benefit from and make his / her full contribution to the life of the School, consistent always with the needs of the school community; - 1.2.4 to encourage pupils to accept responsibility for their behaviour; - 1.2.5 to set out the sanctions adopted by the school in the event of pupil misbehaviour.
+- 1.1 This is the behaviour and discipline policy of Buxlow Preparatory School & Nursery (School). - 1.2 The aims of this policy are as follows: - 1.2.1 to promote good behaviour amongst pupils; - 1.2.2 to actively promote and safeguard the welfare of pupils at the School; - 1.2.3 to ensure, so far as possible, that every pupil in the School is able to benefit from and make his / her full contribution to the life of the School, consistent always with the needs of the School community; - 1.2.4 to identify and outline the rewards offered to pupils who perform and behave well in their school work and other activities; - 1.2.5 to encourage pupils to accept responsibility for their behaviour; - 1.2.6 to set out the sanctions adopted by the School in the event of pupil misbehaviour.